c0m4r/up/README.md

 1. [Install Composer](https://getcomposer.org/download/) and update its dependencies: `php composer.phar update`.
 2. Disallow access to dot files, logs and other unnecessary files in the web server configuration.
 3. Edit config.php, replace `allowed_hosts` with your domain and adjust the settings to your needs.
+4. Edit manifest.json and change `start_url` for PWA.

 ### Docker